melvinquick/windows-setup-script/README.md

 - PowerShell :white_check_mark:

   - Add check for PowerShell Config Directory Path and create it if it doesn't exist
-  - Add call to refresh PowerShell instance after installing git so that the Scoop Buckets can be added properly
   - Add exit command at end to get out of nested PowerShell

 - Scoop :white_check_mark: